-ICON is committed to delivering excellence and care to the communities in which we operate
+ICON is committed to delivering excellence and care to the communities in which we operate sustainability and other public policy matters relevant to the Company.

 During 2019, ICON established an Environmental, Social, and Governance Committee ('ESG Committee').
 The ESG Committee is chaired by the Chief Administrative Officer ('CAO') of the Group.
 The CAO is responsible for reporting to the ICON leadership team and Board on ESG matters.